Mini Meatball and Orzo Soup is a cozy bowl of savory broth with Italian sausage meatballs and orzo pasta. The perfect family night meal.

 How to Make Italian Sausage Meatballs

 Italian sausage, purchased from the butcher / meat counter is already seasoned and full of flavor.
 Look for Italian sausage that is finely ground and looks similar in texture to ground beef or pork.
 If the sausage is too sticky / loose to easily roll into balls, add some breadcrumbs (Italian breadcrumbs or panic breadcrumbs will work).
-Roll the sausage into balls using anywhere from a rounded 1 teaspoon to rounded 1 tablespoon for each ball.
+Roll the sausage into balls using anywhere from a rounded 1 teaspoon to rounded 1 Tablespoon for each ball.
 (For this soup, aim on the smaller side.)
 Line the meatballs up on a sheet pan or cutting board and then sear on all sides in a skillet with some cooking oil over medium-high heat.

 - Italian Sausage - As noted above, look for Italian sausage that is similar in texture to ground beef or pork.
 It comes in mild or spicy varieties, so look for the version that fits with your spice preference.